RESET MASTER [TO binary_log_file_index_number]

 PURGE BINARY LOGS.

-RESET MASTERis not intended to be used while any replication slaves are running.
+RESET MASTERis not intended to be used while any replicas are running.
 The behavior of

-RESET MASTERwhen used while slaves are running is undefined (and thus unsupported), whereas
+RESET MASTERwhen used while replicas are running is undefined (and thus unsupported), whereas

-PURGE BINARY LOGSmay be safely used while replication slaves are running.
+PURGE BINARY LOGSmay be safely used while replicas are running.